yaooo/Simple_Client_Server/Project phase 2/README.txt

 Yao Shi
 Chris Oles

-As always, first start the two TS servers, then the RS server and then the client program.
+As always, first start the two TS servers, then the RS server(root server) and then the client program.

 List of .py files that use different hosts: